timkahlke/panbiom/README.md

 panbiom.py [options] BIOM_FILE OUTPUT_FILE

 # Options
+-t, --treatments
--t, --treatments: List of samples (treatments) that should be considered for analysis
+List of samples (treatments) that should be considered for analysis

 -m, --abundance_minimum: Minimum abundance an OTU must have to be considered present (default: 0.0)